 Coping with Grief after the Loss of a Loved One

 At some point in our lives, we all experience the death of a loved one.
-This could be a very grim experience, and for many, they would like to forget about it all together.
-Its hard not only to come to terms with death but to understand that person is in a better place.
-No one goes through a death of a loved one without struggling, but with these steps that I present to you today, I hope to help you deal with the pain and grief of a loved one passing.
+This could be a very grim experience, and for many, they would like to forget about it altogether.
+It is hard not only to come to terms with death but to understand that a person is in a better place.
+No one goes through the death of a loved one without struggling, but with these steps that I present to you today, I hope to help you deal with the pain and grief of a loved one passing.

 Seek Support

 Some people try to keep their sadness/grief inside, but this process will never allow someone to cope with it.
-Grief can last anywhere from a year to 18 months and in some cases even longer.
-Sadness is expected when getting over loses, and its okay to be sad.
-With this time period, it is important to understand many different emotions will come out from this phase and its okay to find support.
+Grief can last anywhere from a year to 18 months and, in some cases, even longer.
+Sadness is expected when getting over losses.
+It is okay to be sad.
+With this period, it is important to understand many different emotions will come out from this phase, and it is okay to find support.
 Find a friend, family member, or partner who has either experienced this grief before or who is feeling the same pain as you.
-Together, you will be able to walk through the storm together in order to pull through the pain of loss.
-Remember, don’t deny your pain; let it out or it will always keep a hold on you.
+Together, you will be able to walk through the storm to pull through the pain of loss.
+Remember, don’t deny your pain; let it out, or it will always keep a hold on you.

 Continue Your Day-by-Day Routine